fcn06/swarm/README.md

-# 🚀 Build, Connect, and Orchestrate Intelligent Agents in Rust 🦀
+# 🚀 Build, Connect, and Manage Intelligent Agents with Flexible Workflows in Rust 🦀

 ## **Why Swarm?**

-**Building complex, multi-agent systems is hard.** You need to handle communication, orchestrate tasks, and manage external tools. **Swarm makes it easy.**
+**Building complex, multi-agent systems and dynamic workflows is hard.** You need to handle communication, manage sequences of tasks, and integrate external tools. **Swarm makes it easy.**

-Swarm is a Rust-based framework that allows you to build, connect, and orchestrate a network of specialized, intelligent agents.
-Think of it as a central nervous system for your digital workforce.
-Whether you need a customer service bot that can consult a shipping expert, or a data analyst that can delegate web scraping tasks, Swarm provides the backbone for them to collaborate seamlessly.
+Swarm is a Rust-based framework that allows you to build, connect, and manage a network of specialized, intelligent agents through flexible workflows.
+Think of it as a central nervous system for your digital workforce, capable of executing predefined task sequences or generating dynamic plans on the fly.
+Whether you need a customer service bot that orchestrates multiple tasks and agents, or a data analyst that can delegate complex data processing workflows, Swarm provides the backbone for them to collaborate seamlessly and efficiently.

 ## **🌐 How It Works**

-**Domain Agents are at the heart of our model.
-They are single purpose domain specific agents.** \
+**Swarm empowers you to define and execute powerful workflows involving multiple specialized agents and tools.** At its core, Swarm now focuses on **Workflow-Driven Agents** that can either execute predefined, static workflows loaded from a file, or dynamically generate new workflows based on the user's request and available resources.

-They can access to their own LLM and their own set of tools. ( For example they can be customer care agents, customer ordering agent, weather agent, ...)
+*   **Domain Agents (Specialists):** These are single-purpose, domain-specific agents, each with access to their own LLM and a dedicated set of tools (e.g., customer care, weather forecasting, data retrieval).

-**Orchestrator agents are connected to a set of domain agents.** \
-They also have their own llm, and their own set of tools.
-In order to fulfill a user request, orchestrator will scan the skills and tools available , set up a plan , delegate tasks to appropriate agents and monitor execution until user query is fulfilled.
+*   **Workflow Agent (The Conductor):** This advanced agent leverages the `workflow_management` capabilities to process user requests.
+It can:
+    *   **Execute Static Workflows:** Load and run predefined workflows from JSON files, ensuring consistent execution of multi-step processes.
+    *   **Generate Dynamic Workflows:** Analyze user requests and available agent skills and tools to create a tailored execution plan on the fly, delegating tasks and monitoring their completion.
+*   **Workflow Management Runtime:** This core component provides the infrastructure for defining, parsing, and executing complex graphs of tasks and agent interactions, whether they are static or dynamically generated.

 <p align="center" width="60%">
     <img width="60%" src="./documentation/illustrations/Simple_Representation_Architecture.png">
 </p>
+*(Note: While the illustration above still depicts the Orchestration Agent, imagine the Workflow Agent in its place, capable of both orchestrating and executing structured workflows.)*

 For a detailed description of Swarm's core components, refer to the "Core Components of Swarm" section below.